 - You could be putting too much focus on your company rather than the products or services you sell

 However, before you embark on a website redesign for this, think back to what you want your website to achieve and how it ties into your business goals.
 Then, put yourself in your customer’s shoes and think about what you want them to do once they land on your site.
 You can also talk to your existing customers and clients and ask them how you can improve your website.
+This is a great step toward figuring out what website design services you’ll really be needing.

 For example, if you’re an eCommerce store, you might want customers to check out your featured products first.
 In that case, featuring those products prominently on the homepage could help you increase conversions.